 We use the personal information we collect to:

-- help us maintain the quality of our Website and the Services we offer generally;
+help us maintain the quality of our websites and the Services we offer generally;

-- operate and customize our Website to users’ needs;
+operate and customize our websites to users’ needs;

 Disclosure of personal information

 In relation to both internal transfers and the use of service providers, if personal information is transferred outside your local jurisdiction (e.g., the European Economic Area, “EEA”), we will take steps, where required by applicable law, to ensure that the information receives the same level of protection as if it remained within your local jurisdiction.
 CRA is accountable for the onward transfer of personal information to third-party service providers or agents who assist us in providing services.
-We maintain contracts with these third parties in compliance with our obligations under the EU-US Privacy Shield Framework and the Swiss-US Privacy Shield Framework (described below) and other obligations.
-We accept liability under the Privacy Shield Principles if any of these parties fail to process the personal information transferred in a manner consistent with our Privacy Shield obligations, unless we demonstrate that we are not responsible for the event giving rise to the damage.
-For internal transfers, we have put in place an Intra Group Data Transfer Agreement which protects customer data transferred between global CRA entities.
-For EU residents, you may have a right to details of the mechanisms under which your data is transferred outside of the EEA or UK, as the case may be.
+We maintain contracts with these third parties in compliance with our obligations under applicable data protections laws and other obligations.
+We accept liability if any of these parties fail to process the personal information transferred in a manner consistent with applicable law, unless we demonstrate that we are not responsible for the event giving rise to the damage.
+For internal transfers, we have put in place an Intra Group Data Transfer Agreement which protects personal data transferred between global CRA entities.
+For EU and UK residents, you may have a right to details of the mechanisms under which your data is transferred outside of the EEA or UK, as the case may be.

 In addition, CRA recognizes standard domestic and international legal and public policy exceptions to non-disclosure.
-Important exceptions to the general rule of non-disclosure without permission have been codified internationally in such privacy laws as the 1995 EU Privacy Directive (and from 25 May 2018, the General Data Protection Regulation (EU) 2016/679, the UK Data Protection Act 2018, Title V of the US Financial Services Modernization Act in 1999, Canada’s Personal Information Protection Act (C-6), and Australia’s Privacy Act 1988.
-As such, CRA may therefore collect, use, and disclose personal information necessary for the establishment, exercise, or defense of legal claims, as required by law, or where the collection, use, and disclosure is necessary for the purposes of preventive medicine, medical diagnosis, the provision of care or treatment, or the management of health care services.
-For example, CRA may maintain such data in our system for a client using CRA to store or process health insurance records for the purposes of the coordination of insurance benefits, in conformity with applicable national privacy and security requirements.
-As provided by applicable US federal law (or applicable local laws), CRA may also disclose personal information without the consent of the individual to protect the confidentiality or security of the firm’s records pertaining to the customer, the service or product, or the transaction to protect against or prevent actual or potential fraud, for institutional risk control, for the enforcement of contractual obligations, to resolve client disputes or injuries, and for various other purposes provided by law.
-Please also be aware that CRA may be required to disclose an individual’s personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+Important exceptions to the general rule of non-disclosure without permission have been codified internationally in such privacy laws as the General Data Protection Regulation (EU) 2016/679, the UK Data Protection Act 2018, Title V of the US Financial Services Modernization Act in 1999, Canada’s Personal Information Protection Act (C-6), and Australia’s Privacy Act 1988.
+As such, CRA may therefore collect, use, and disclose personal information necessary for the establishment, exercise, or defense of legal claims, or in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+As provided by applicable US federal law (or applicable local laws), CRA may also disclose personal information without the consent of an individual to protect against or prevent actual or potential fraud, for institutional risk control, for the enforcement of contractual obligations, to resolve client disputes or injuries, and for various other purposes provided by law.

 Security of your personal information

 CRA uses data storage and security techniques to protect your personal information from unauthorized access, use, or disclosure, unauthorized modification or unlawful destruction or accidental loss.
-CRA secures personally identifiable information on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
-Personal information gathered through our Website is transmitted only within the CRA domain and it is protected through the use of encryption and/or other means.
-However, it is important to remember that no Website can be 100% secure and we cannot be responsible for unauthorized or unintended access that is beyond our control.
+CRA secures personally identifiable information on computer servers in a controlled, secure environment.
+Personal information gathered through our websites is transmitted only within the CRA domain and is protected through the use of encryption and/or other means.
+However, it is important to remember that no website can be 100% secure and we cannot be responsible for unauthorized or unintended access that is beyond our control.